MudroadWhite/New-Principia/docs/2_architecture.md

 The conventions below starts from chapter 9.

-TODO:
-- move `assert`'s introduction into this chapter
-- rename this chapter to `architecture`
-- cover the file architecture a little bit
+TODO: cover the file architecture a little bit

-## 1. `assert` for intermediate steps
+## `assert` for intermediate steps
 When proofs are "long enough", the first tactic that one should see is `assert` to specify intermediate steps.
 This tactic modularizes the proofs so that they usually have the following structure:

 ```Coq